 How Much Does It Cost To Attend?

 Please reserve your space at least two weeks in advance of a retreat by sending a deposit of one half the cost of your expected stay.
 The cost is $55 per night if you book by that date, and your deposit should reflect $27.50/night.
 After that date the cost will be $60 per night.
 You may pay the balance upon arrival.
-The Center accepts cash or check, or you may pay by credit card using the Paypal link below.
+The Center accepts cash or check, or you may safely pay either a deposit or in full by credit card using the Paypal link below.
 Deposits are refundable up to one week before the start of the retreat.